 In sum, using a disclaimer is a solid, simple way to keep your readers and customers informed.
 You can create one (or many, if needed) in just a few minutes and add them to your website as easily as you'd add other important content.

-A standard place to display your disclaimers is within your Terms and Conditions agreement or your Privacy Policy.
+Yes, a standard place to display your disclaimers is within your Terms and Conditions agreement or your Privacy Policy.

 Many businesses choose not to have disclaimers because they believe the topics are covered in the Terms and Conditions and Privacy Policy agreements of their websites or apps.